Programs and Services

-Our client navigators are like human GPS navigators.
-They guide clients not only through their services with our organization, but other health care and community services that can help them.
+Our client navigators guide clients through services with our organization and other health care and community services that can help them.

 Our Primary Services are the first line of support for our clients.
 Focusing on functional needs, they target primary, short-term independence goals like using residual vision for daily tasks, reading medication, pouring liquids, and navigating indoors.

 Our Specialized Services are all about achieving big independence goals.
 Whether someone wants to learn to be fully independent at home, to navigate the world with skill and confidence, or to be an assistive tech whiz, our Specialized Services are here to help them.